How To Teach A Dog To Play Dead On Command In 5 Easy Steps

 The Dog Is Unfamiliar With Displaying The Belly Exposed

-Some dogs may feel extremely exposed when they lie on their sides or belly exposed when you teach dogs to play this fun trick.
+Some dogs may feel extremely exposed when they lie on their sides or belly exposed when you teach them to play this fun trick.
 In this case, the pet parents should slow down the training session and build trust with their dog to ensure they feel comfortable and appreciated when lying on its back.

 Hence, make a mental note to use this side to play dead if it favors one side.